-Submission deadline: January 2021, exact date to be determined (Authors will be notified of decisions regarding the conference program by 1 March 2021.)

-We invite submissions that address any philosophical question(s) related to death and dying.
-This includes, but is not limited to, the following:

-LATER VERSION

-Submission deadline: January 2021, exact date to be determined (Authors will be notified of decisions regarding the conference program by 1 March 2021.)
+Submission deadline: 1 March 2021 (Authors will be notified of decisions regarding the conference program by 15 April 2021.)

 We invite submissions that address any philosophical question(s) related to death and dying.
 This includes, but is not limited to, the following: